AditiSah05/BHV/README.md

 The front-end should be kept minimal to allow the entire system to be run from a single command (rather than expecting the front-end, backend, and database to be run separately).

 The storage of the images could be in a file system with an index to retrieve them easily.
 The index itself could be in a database to allow easy queries.

+## Getting Started

+See [Setup & Environment Guide](docs/setup.md) for installation and configuration instructions.